 New Hampshire's economic well-being requires an adequate and balanced supply of housing to support a diverse workforce.
 Unchecked, local housing policy is often developed based on many negative perceptions, creating a significant affordability challenge for many of our citizens and a barrier to labor force development.

 New Hampshire Housing, working in partnership with other public and private sector organizations, has assumed a leadership role in developing a broad-based housing education and advocacy initiative.
-Below are a variety of resources for individuals and municipalities interested in Workforce Housing.

 Workforce Housing Law